hedora 4 months ago

 (second edit: this was mistakenly from the .au 7-11 page, I couldn't find reliable US ingredients either.)

-• sfjailbird 4 hours ago
+• pessimizer 4 months ago

 > Apparently, it’s a sugar substitute that has similar antifreeze properties as real sugar